aambrioso1/javascript/README.md

 # javascript
-A repository for files created as I learn javascript.
+A repository for files created as I learn JavaScript.